-Northfield St. Nicholas Primary Academy is a larger-than-average sized primary school which serves an area of high deprivation with the proportion of pupils in receipt of pupil premium significantly above the national average.
-The local deprivation indicator places the school in the highest quintile, the top 20% nationally.
-At NSN, 2022 data shows 57.4% of pupils are in Decile 1 of the Income Deprivation Affecting Children Index (IDACI).
-In our Suffolk cluster this is 40.5%, our locality = 20.3%, and the LA = 5.7%.
-Pupils coming from Decile 3 or less is 77.7%, which is significantly more income deprived than national.
-The majority of the pupils are of White British heritage although there are an increasing number who have English as an additional language (24 pupils = 7%).
+The majority of the pupils are of White British heritage although there are an increasing number who have English as an additional language (see table above).
 Lowestoft is a highly challenging area to recruit due to being a secluded coastal town with very limited infrastructure.
 The closest city is Norwich which is 30 miles away (50 minutes plus by car), which also has the closest University.
-Local transport infrastructure is poor.
-These challenges make it increasingly hard to recruit and retain high quality teaching staff.
+Local transport infrastructure is poor, although improving with clean industry investment projects and a new additional road £70m bridge.
+However, historic challenges currently remain making it still hard to recruit and retain high quality teaching staff.